lagom/lagom/docs/manual/scala/guide/devmode/ServiceLocator.md

 ## Start and stop

 The Service Locator and the Service Gateway are automatically started when executing the `runAll` task.
 However, there are times when you might want to manually start only a few services, and hence you won't use the `runAll` task.
-In this case, you can manually start the Service Locator and Service Gateway pair via the the `lagomServiceLocatorStart` sbt task, and stopping it with the `lagomServiceLocatorStop` sbt task.
+In this case, you can manually start the Service Locator and Service Gateway pair via the `lagomServiceLocatorStart` sbt task, and stopping it with the `lagomServiceLocatorStop` sbt task.

 ## Disable it